PluribusDigital/flash-app/CONTRIBUTING.md

-# Contributing to the Flash API
+# Contributing to the Flash APP

 This guideline is designed to organize and make contribution changes run as smoothly and efficiently as possible.